Vishalkumar0412/JavaScriptInterview/Que83.md

-#  Extracted Text from Image

-**Title:**
-Top 100 JavaScript Interview Questions and Answers - HINDI
-Q. What is the use of "this" keyword in the context of event handling in JS?
+# Q. What is the use of "this" keyword in the context of event handling in JS?

 **Description:**
 - "this" keyword refers to the element that the event handler is attached to.